kokorin/lombok-presence-checker/README.md

 4. Use JSON mapper for entity partial update with a price of JSON mapper leaking to REST Controller
 5. For every field in DTO add a flag to mark it as present or not

-Lombok-presence-checker aims at last strategy.
+Lombok-presence-checker aims at the last strategy.
 Check REST controller [example](/lombok-presence-checker-example/src/main/java/com/github/kokorin/lombok/example/LombokPresenceCheckerExampleApplication.java) and corresponding [tests](/lombok-presence-checker-example/src/test/java/com/github/kokorin/lombok/example/LombokPresenceCheckerExampleApplicationTests.java)

 ## With Lombok and Lombok-Presence-Checker